AlhNobleman/Data-Analytics-Portfolio/DecisionMart_LTD _Inventory_Dashboard/README.md

 The dashboard was designed as a **management decision-support tool**, allowing users to interact with the data through slicers and explore different aspects of business performance.

+# DecisionMart Retail Sales Dashboard

+An interactive Excel sales analytics dashboard designed to support business decision-making through revenue, profitability, transaction, product, branch, and inventory analysis.

+## 🚀 How to Use

+**1. Download the Excel dashboard**

+Download:
+`DecisionMart_Retail_Dashboard.xlsm`

+**2. Unblock the file**

+After downloading:

+`Right-click → Properties → Unblock → Apply → OK`

+**3. Open in Microsoft Excel**

+When prompted:

+`Security Warning → Enable Content`

+**4. Interact with the dashboard**

+Use the slicers and interactive controls to explore the data.

+> ⚠️ This dashboard uses VBA macros for some interactive features.
+> Macros must be enabled for those features to work.

 ---

 ## 🎯 Business Problem